Krapaince/c_json_tools/README.md

 - Documentation consistency

 The function index page of the documentation doesn't use the same layout.
-During the creation of the documentation I was testing the different options
+During the creation of the documentation I was testing two different approach:

 - Documentation in header which will be extracted by Doxygen
 - Documentation in `.rst` file which will be parsed by Sphinx